 MTA's responsible investment criteria also ensure that your investments are compliant with Church policies and values, resulting in MTA meeting both your financial and ethical requirements for investments.
-Responsible investment isn't something we just talk about, it's what we do.
+Responsible investing is entrenched in our research and investment decision-making processes.